Skip to main content

 Use two-factor authentication

-This is a security method that requires you to take an extra step—typically entering a code—to confirm your identity when you log in to any password-protected account.
+This method requires you to take an extra step to protect unsecured devices—typically entering a code—to confirm your identity when you log in to any password-protected account.
 So even if someone has your email password, they can't sign in to your account.

 To learn more, read our guide to what two-factor authentication is and how to set it up.